 Sophomore Seminar Faculty

-In the sophomore year, Honors College students choose each semester from a wide-ranging list of twelve to fifteen seminars taught by distinguished faculty from across the university (including the College of Medicine).
+In the sophomore year, Honors College students choose each semester from a wide-ranging list of twelve to sixteen seminars taught by distinguished faculty from across the university (including the Larner College of Medicine).
 The seminars are designed to introduce students to the work of specialized academic research.